Salt evaporation pond: China

-In India
+India

-In India, coastal settlements on the Saurashtra–Gulf of Khambhat littoral show direct archaeological evidence for sea-salt manufacture: the Harappan site of Padri (Kerala-no-dhoro) is interpreted as a specialised salt-producing centre in the Mature Harappan period (ca. 2200–2000 BCE).
-A geoarchaeological synthesis notes that Padri's economy “depended on salt manufacturing” in a stable estuarine setting close to present sea level.
+On the Saurashtra coast and the Gulf of Khambhat, the Harappan site of Padri (Kerala-no-dhoro) has been interpreted as a settlement specialising in salt production during the Mature Harappan period, about 2200–2000 BC.
+A later geoarchaeological study describes the site's economy as based on salt manufacture, in a stable estuarine setting close to the present sea level.